Friday, April 15, 2011

 On An Island is pretty, slow and generally quiet, and the attempts to rock don’t; those who purchased the CD at Best Buy would very much have enjoyed the six-minute “Island Jam” included on a bonus CD.
 But overall it’s a nice if underwhelming album, and at least he didn’t try to disguise it as the return of Pink Floyd, because it wasn’t.

 The tour for the album spawned two DVDs, the second of which was also released on CD in a dizzying variety of editions.
 Like the tour, Live In Gdańsk begins with a suite from Dark Side (of course) before a performance of On An Island in its entirety.
-A smattering of oldies make up the rest of the program, with a few tributes to Syd, who died that summer, a full-length “Echoes” and even “Fat Old Sun”.
+A smattering of oldies make up the rest of the program, with a few tributes to Syd, who died that summer, a full-length “Echoes”, and even “Fat Old Sun”.
 The more elaborate packages included various DVDs with bonus content, some including a bonus performance of “Wots… Uh The Deal”, sure to drain the wallets of the most devout Floyd enthusiasts.
-As live albums go, it’s enjoyable, unique for the live orchestra on some songs and Rick Wright on everything, as he himself died the week before the album came out.
+As live albums go, it’s enjoyable, unique for the live orchestra on some songs, Dick Parry on occasional saxophone, and Richard Wright on everything, as he himself died the week before the album came out.
 (Slightly more appealing was the Arnold Layne EP, a live tribute to Syd that featured two versions of the title track, one sung by Rick Wright and the other by David Bowie, plus Gilmour’s acoustic tribute of “Dark Globe”.)

 David Gilmour On An Island (2006)—3